squaresLab/BugZoo/README.md

 ## Features

+* Download prebuilt software snapshots.
-* Share and download datasets of historical bugs.
+* A decentralised architecture that allows users to share tools and datasets of historical bugs without giving up ownership or control.
 * Provides reproducibility, via the use of containers, without sacrificing performance.
 * Add BugZoo support to your dataset or tool by adding a `.bugzoo.yml` file.